Basicprogrammer10/connorcode-writing/programming/encoding-data-with-sound.md

 If there is still data it gets the value of the current bit and adds to the wave percent (3% if 1 6% if 0).
 It then checks if the wave percent is grater than or equal to 200%, in which case the bit index is incremented, and the wave percent is reset.
 Finally, it calculates the audio value with `-(PI * self.wave).sin()` and if the bit is 0 divides it by 2.
+Which makes a sine wave that is shorter and thinner when on a 0 bit.

 ```rust
 impl Iterator for BinEncoder {